Can You Make Money With Smart Living Company (SLC)?

 For individuals who signed up before the name change you will continue to have an annual fee unless you let it lapse for too long and no monthly charges.
 If it lapses for even a day then it costs more to renew the first time after the lapse.
 Although it costs more it is still much cheaper to resume the grandfathered in plan than the newer monthly charges.

-Monthly fees generally end up costing you more than an annual fee.
-I know how desperate you can feel when you are down and out financially but if you can't produce the $19.95 a month or $39.95 to get started in this program it is very likely not going to benefit you unless you are a highly motivated sales person who isn't afraid to go up and ask someone for a sale face to face.
+Updated 12/11/2016 - Monthly fees generally end up costing you more than an annual fee even with the new rates.
+I know how desperate you can feel when you are down and out financially but with the new lower monthly rates it is much more feasible to get started in this program.
+Although that is not enough to make you successful by itself if you are a highly motivated sales person who isn't afraid to go up and ask someone for a sale face to face there are so many opportunities waiting for you.
+This still leaves a new business with a long road ahead filled with many hurdles.

 There are many reasons that is true but the biggest one is the massive costs involved in operating an online store and/or getting it set up if you do not have website design skills or a lot of time on your hands to learn it.
 I will cover more of that when I do the segment "How can I sell Smart Living Company online?"

-After you sign up you will receive a welcome kit and up to 8 weeks of a personal coach access via phone and internet.
-If you do not have a phone or internet this will be a hard business to do but not impossible because you can mail orders in but that would limit the type of sales you could perform to brick and mortar or flea market type sales I would imagine.
+After you sign up for one of the plans with a monthly fee you will receive a welcome kit and up to 8 weeks of a personal coach access via phone and internet.
+If you do not have a phone or internet this will be a hard business to do but not impossible because you can mail orders in however that would limit the type of sales you could perform to brick and mortar or flea market type sales.

 Catalogs are fairly reasonably priced ranging from $.58 to $4.00 each depending on which catalog and lower during clearance times/end of the season or when you order in bulk.
 You will receive one of each catalog available when you get your kit along with a white price list book which is your prices and a yellow price list which is a price list you would use to sale wholesale to a sub-wholesalers under you or maybe to a school or business who is making a really large purchase or businesses who want to resale the products.